 If you browse their Instagram, you’ll see that every drink is meant to also be a work of art, from the layering of colored ingredients to perfect garnishes in the ideal glassware.
 In the heart of downtown, there’s majestic mountains and blocks of city life to watch from your spot on the rooftop, and even if the casual atmosphere downtown made you wonder if you’re overdressed, being classy is just part of the experience on the top floor.

-5. Enjoy the Natural Scenery at Highland Brewing Company
+5. Highland Brewing Company

 Just a smidge out of downtown, you’ll find one of the most esteemed and recognizable beer brands of Asheville, Highland Brewing Company.
 Maker of the iconic Cold Mountain Ale and Gaelic Ale, Highland has taken their place among places that have the best beers in Asheville, and we thought they deserved a mention for their truly lovely terrace and rooftop.